 Yevgeny Sudbin has been hailed by the Daily Telegraph (UK) as “potentially one of the greatest pianists of the 21st century.”
 In the midst of a seven year (and fourteen album) collaboration with BIS Records, his recordings have met with overwhelming critical acclaim.
 The International Record Review stated that Sudbin’s Rachmaninoff recording “confirms him as one of the most important pianistic talents of our time.”
 His release of works by Scriabin was chosen CD of the Year by London’s Daily Telegraph, CD of the Month by BBC Music Magazine, and was awarded the MIDEM Classical Award for best solo instrument CD at Cannes.
 Sudbin has performed in many of the world’s finest venues, both in recital and with orchestra.
 His performance of Rachmaninoff’s Concerto No. 1 at the BBC Proms was described by the Daily Telegraph as “sublime”.

 Sudbin’s 2013-14 season commences in summer of 2013 with recitals at the Singapore Piano Festival and his annual appearance in Wigmore Hall.
 These are followed by two appearances at the Verbier Festival, in recital and in a performance of Beethoven’s “Emperor Concerto” with the Verbier Festival Orchestra conducted by Charles Dutoit.
 Recitals throughout the U.K. followed, also a Paris duo-recital with cellist Alexander Chaushian.
 He performed and recorded for BIS Scriabin’s Piano Concerto and Medtner’s Piano Concerto No. 3, with the Bergen Philharmonic, under Andrew Litton, and played the Rachmaninov-Paganini Variations with both the BBC Symphony, under Thierry Fischer, and the Lucerne Symphony, under Slobodeniouk.
-He returns to the US in April for recitals in the Folly Theatre in Kansas City, with the Tuesday Evening Concert Series in Cabell Hall at University of Virginia/Charlottesville, in the American Theatre in Hampton, VA and in Hodson Hall with the Johns Hopkins Shriver Series in Baltimore.
+He returns to the US in April for recitals in the Folly Theatre in Kansas City, with the Tuesday Evening Concert Series in Cabell Hall at University of Virginia, in the American Theatre in Hampton, VA and in Hodson Hall with the Johns Hopkins Shriver Series in Baltimore.
 Sudbin was awarded the 2013 Critics’ Circle Award for Exceptional Young Talent in the instrumental category, intended to recognize both achievement and promise in musicians under age 35.